berkinozturk/berkinozturk/README.md

 <h1 align="center">Hi there, I'm Berkin! 👋</h1>
 <h3 align="center">Newly graduated computer engineer and I have a determined passion to advance in the backend field.
-I love working with Java and .NET technologies and I am constantly striving to improve my skills on these platforms.
+I love working with Java and I am constantly striving to improve my skills on that.
 My goal is to maximize my software capabilities to develop sustainable and user-oriented web & desktop applications.</h3>

 - 🌱 I’m currently learning **Spring Boot**